-- (a) The SISC will conduct the activities required to demonstrate the capability of a Project to the SISC's satisfaction, in each of the workstreams shown in Figure 1.
-This workstream structure is shown as a guide only and to demonstrate the key functions that need to be carrier out for Project's that require an inter-network test. - (b) The SISC may determine whether workstreams should be combined or divided, and will determine the allocation of tasks between its members.
-Taking account of the nature and complexity of the Project, the SISC can define an alternative workstream structure when establishing its Terms of Reference. - (c) The SISC is expected tomay consult with relevant NEM groups such as the Power System Modelling Reference Group (PSMRG), Operational Planning Working Group (OPWG) and Power System Security Working Group (PSSWG) as necessary for each workstream.

-- Consultation is normally expected to cover key matters including network modelling and outcomes, and the test program. - (d) The Relevant TNSPs should provide regular updates on Project progress to the INTRC and other groups as necessary. - (e) It is expected that each SISC would report to the INTRC.
-The INTRC will include relevant planning, connections and operational personnel.
+- (a) The SISC will conduct the activities required to demonstrate the capability of a Project to the SISC's satisfaction, in each of the workstreams shown in Figure 1. - (b) The SISC may determine whether workstreams should be combined or divided, and will determine the allocation of tasks between its members. - (c) The SISC is expected to consult with relevant NEM groups such as the Power System Modelling Reference Group (PSMRG), Operational Planning Working Group (OPWG) and Power System Security Working Group (PSSWG) as necessary for each workstream.
+Consultation is normally expected to cover key matters including network modelling and outcomes, and the test program. - (d) The Relevant TNSPs should provide regular updates on Project progress to the JPC and other groups as necessary. - (e) It is expected that each SISC would report to a sub-committee of the JPC.
+This JPC sub-committee will include relevant planning, connections and operational personnel.